App-vNext/Polly/docs/chaos/fault.md

         {
             "DataLayer" => new TimeoutException(),
             "ApplicationLayer" => new InvalidOperationException(),
-            _ => null // when the fault generator returns null the strategy won't inject any fault and it will just invoke the user's callback
+            _ => null // When the fault generator returns null the strategy won't inject any fault and it will just invoke the user's callback
         };

         return new ValueTask<Exception?>(exception);